 Lytx® Surfsight® is now available on the Geotab Marketplace Order Now program

-The Geotab dash cam add-in integrates with Lytx Surfsight so customers can manage their vehicle dash cams from their MyGeotab platformORANJESTAD , ARUBA , October 18, 2023 /EINPresswire.com/ -- Geotab Inc. ("Geotab"), the world leader in connected transport solutions, reached an agreement with Lytx, the global leader in video safety and video telematics, to make the Surfsight dash cam available in Aruba through the Geotab Marketplace Order Now program.
+The Geotab dash cam add-in integrates with Lytx Surfsight so customers can manage their vehicle dash cams from their MyGeotab platformBASSETERRE, SAINT KITTS AND NEVIS, October 18, 2023 /EINPresswire.com/ -- Geotab Inc. ("Geotab"), the world leader in connected transport solutions, reached an agreement with Lytx, the global leader in video safety and video telematics, to make the Surfsight dash cam available in Saint Kitts and Nevis through the Geotab Marketplace Order Now program.
 After the initial launch in February 2023, Lytx Surfsight solutions are available now through Order Now in all 25 Spanish- and English-speaking countries/territories in Latin America and the Caribbean where Geotab operates.

 Unique advantages with Geotab and Lytx Surfsight video telematics solution